jupyter-book/thebe/README.md

 >
 > `thebe` 0.9.0 is still under development and documentation is work in progress (PRs welcome!)

-Thebe is a set of libraries allowing web applications and static web pages to provide interactive computation backed by a Juptyer kernel.
+Thebe is a set of libraries allowing web applications and static web pages to provide interactive computation backed by a Jupyter kernel.
 It is organized in multiple libraries to allow it to be used flexibly in different web contexts.

 Thebe comprises the following packages (located in the `packages/` folder in this repo):